currymike123/CS1/week8/week8.md

 ---

-Create a method that takes three numbers and returns the average of the three numbers.
+Create a method that takes three integers and returns the average of the three numbers.
 The method should return the result and except three integers.
 Print out the result in the `main` method.

 The function is <b>f(x, y, z) = (x + y + z) / 3</b>.